LSDRM/VMCGUI/README.md

 ![VMCGUIdebugWindow](https://github.com/LSDRM/VMCGUI/assets/90220128/dec16cbf-e683-49de-94b1-37517d74c975)

 VMCGUI is a PyQt-based Graphical User Interface usable with various measurement and control systems, such as Arduino-based or RaspberryPi-based for example, or homemade ones.
+Because we are always reprogramming GUIs to plot our data of each system we conceived, we provide here an interface that can be used with any system, without rewriting the source code.
+For each system you conceive, you'll have to write a little file containing informations of your system, then VMCGUI shall adapt its layer to your needs.
 The aim of it is to allow acquiring and plotting real-time datas from any measurement and control device(s), by a standard computer.
 This project describe some ways of using the tool, but the latter have been thought to allow anyone of programming very easily any "kit" under python for desired applications.
 Then, you can build your own system and connect it to a computer where VMCGUI is running, to plot your measures from the sensors present in the system, and/or control actuators.
 The main objective of this project is to give an all-in-one solution while enlarging possibilities with measurement and control prototypes, on experimental benches for example.
 > DISCLAIMER : This software still a prototype and can encouter some bugs, or programming mistakes.
 I personnaly encourage python-skilled programmers to try giving more proper versions or letting me know of issues that could be improved.

 -----------